Tax Implications When Selling Your Texas Rental Property

 Rental property held for more than one year since acquisition is subjected to a different rate of tax.
 This is known as a long-term capital gain.
 Assuming you’ll have owned the property for longer than a year, the federal capital gains tax rate ranges between 0% to 20%.
 The tax rate will depend on your tax bracket and for most people it is 15%.
 Again you can utilize a selling rental apartment tax calculator, to help you determine this.

-If you co-own a rental property, capital gain or capital loss is made according to the interest on your property.
+If you co-own a rental property, capital gain, or capital loss is made according to the interest in your property.
 However, the gains or losses can be-dismissed if there is a rollover (disregarding a capital gain).
 Rollover applies in the case of a demolished or destroyed rental property or property that has been transferred to a former spouse.

 Tax deductions on selling rental property

 It is important to pay close attention to property tax deductions when you’re going to sell.
 You’ll still have your usual tax deductions for your rental property up until the time it is sold.
 It may be that you’re not going to get a profit when selling your house in San Antonio.
 This will put you into a situation known as a capital loss.
 You’ll be limited as to the sum you can deduct for capital loss.
 This loss can be carried forward for specific number-of years.
 Just as there are short-term and long-term capital gains, the same will apply for capital losses.